 Although still a chemical, vinegar is a natural herbicide which can effectively kill weeds without the risks of weed killer.
 Simply apply vinegar directly to the weeds and wait a day or so for them to die.
 Avoid applying any vinegar onto surrounding plants and soil, and do not apply before rainfall.

 When there are deep-rooted weeds, you must use special weeders.
 These forked tools reach deep into the soil below the long roots and lift out the weed completely.
 Depending on the kind of weeds you need to remove, it is crucial to ensure that not one piece of the root is left in the soil.

-For one, weeds will not have a chance to seed and grow if the ground is covered with mulch.
-You may even plant a “living mulch” of low-growing creepers, like what some gardeners do.
+Mulching can do more than prevent weeds and retain moisture, it can also kill existing weeds.
+By applying mulch to your plants, weeds will not have a chance to seed and grow if the ground is covered with mulch.
+You may even plant a “living mulch” of low-growing creepers.
 This includes thyme, chamomile, isotoma, and other spreading plants that effectively discourage weeds.